girder/girder_worker/docs/facebook-example.rst

 Facebook network analysis
 -------------------------

-This example demonstrates how to use Romanesco as a workflow system to load graph data, perform analyses and transformations of the data using `NetworkX <https://networkx.github.io/>`_, and then visualize the result using `d3.js <http://d3js.org/>`_.
+This example demonstrates how to use the worker as a workflow system to load graph data, perform analyses and transformations of the data using `NetworkX <https://networkx.github.io/>`_, and then visualize the result using `d3.js <http://d3js.org/>`_.